 Tropical – more or less same temperature all year round.
 Hot and humid.

 Most guesthouses and hotels have adequate Wifi.
-In cities 3G works well.
+There isn't a strong network connection in remote areas.

 South Sudan: The Untold Story – From Independence to Civil War – Hilde F. Johnson